tillg/tillgartner.com.src/content/blog/2015-12-19_adding_search_to_static_site.md

 ```

 It took me a while to figure out how to tell markdown that this is pure HTML and that it should take it as such without transforming or quoting it.
 The solution was the `<div markdown="0">` tag.

 ##Resources
+Some reading that helped me to find wy way:
 * Create your own search engine at [http://www.google.com/cse](http://www.google.com/cse)
 * http://www.cambiaresearch.com/articles/84/how-to-integrate-a-google-custom-search-popup-in-a-bootstrap-navbar
 * https://developers.google.com/custom-search/docs/tutorial/implementingsearchbox